FUB-HCC/hcds-winter-2020/assignments/A8_Privacy/maop/blog.md

 ![](maop_mind-map.png)

 ## Question
-I'd be very interested to see how "easy" it is to do these kind of attacks.
+I'd be very interested to see how "easy" it is to do these kind of attacks and also how difficult it is to implement differential privacy

 ## Takeways
 I wasnt aware of this issue and I find it extremely important to consider because being sued for violating privacy is expensivee $$$